iterative/dvc.org/public/static/docs/get-started/connect-code-and-data.md

 `dvc repro`.

 Hopefully, `dvc run` (and `dvc repro`) will become intuitive after a few more Get Started chapters.
-You can always refer to the their command references to learn the specific details about how they behave, and all of their options.
+You can always refer to the the command references for more details on their behavior and options.

 </details>